 New Google Assistant and Nest hardware

-Google is slow to release hardware updates for their smart devices; after all, the Nest Mini took years to see an update of any kind.
+Google is slow to release hardware updates for its smart devices — the Nest Mini took years to see an update of any kind.
 While it isn’t likely that a new smart device will be announced so soon following the launch of the Nest Audio, there is always a chance we may see something to diversify the lineup.
-With the Google Home Max no longer part of the lineup, you may never know what the company may announce.
+With the Google Home Max no longer part of the lineup, you never know what the company may announce.

-This is pure speculation, but there is a gap in the market Google could meet with a Nest Subwoofer.
-The Amazon Echo Sub fills that demand on the Alexa side of the aisle, but Google doesn’t have a comparable device.
+This is pure speculation, but there is a gap in the market that Google could be filled by a Nest Subwoofer.
+The Amazon Echo Sub meets that demand on the Alexa side of the aisle, but Google doesn’t have a comparable device.
 If the company wants to focus on audio fidelity, that’s one way to improve.

-Google I/O is just over a month away.
-More information will undoubtedly become available the closer we get to showtime, so stay tuned.
+Google I/O is just eight days away.
+While more information will undoubtedly become available the closer we get to showtime, what’s listed here is what you should look forward to — with space allowed for surprises, of course.
 If you’re interested in attending the event, go ahead and sign up while you still can.
 With any luck, Google I/O might be an in-person event once more next year — with broadcast events for anyone who can’t attend.